usethesource/rascal/src/org/rascalmpl/courses/Rascalopedia/Visualization/Visualization.md

 Visualization is the activity of presenting scientific data or abstract structures in a visual form.
 There are several subareas:

-*  http://en.wikipedia.org/wiki/Scientific_visualization[Scientific visualization]: deals with data that are geometric in nature and may have a time dimension.
+*  [Scientific visualization](http://en.wikipedia.org/wiki/Scientific_visualization): deals with data that are geometric in nature and may have a time dimension.
-*  http://en.wikipedia.org/wiki/Information_visualization[Information visualization](: deals with abstract data structures like trees, graphs and relations.
+*  [Information visualization](http://en.wikipedia.org/wiki/Information_visualization)(: deals with abstract data structures like trees, graphs and relations.
-* http://en.wikipedia.org/wiki/Software_visualization[Software Visualization]: deals with facts related to software.
+* [Software Visualization](http://en.wikipedia.org/wiki/Software_visualization): deals with facts related to software.

 .Examples